 Hamstring injury risk factors include:

-- Sports participation.
-Sports that require sprinting or running, or other activities such as dancing that might require extreme stretching, make a hamstring injury more likely.
+- Sports Participation: Sports that require sprinting, running, or other activities like dancing that might require extreme stretching make a hamstring injury more likely.

-- Prior hamstring injury.
-After you’ve had one hamstring injury, you’re more likely to have another one, especially if you try to resume all your activities at pre-injury levels of intensity before your muscles have time to heal and rebuild strength.
+- Prior Hamstring Injury: After you have had one hamstring injury, you are more likely to have another one, especially if you try to resume all your activities at pre-energy levels of intensity before your muscles have had time to heal and rebuild strength.

-- Muscle imbalance.
-Although not all experts agree, some suggest that a muscle imbalance may lead to hamstring injury.
-When the muscles along the front of your thigh — the quadriceps — become stronger and more developed than your hamstring muscles, you may be more likely to injure your hamstring muscles.
+- Muscle Imbalance: Although not all experts agree, some suggest that a muscle imbalance may lead to a hamstring injury.
+When the muscles along the front of your high, the quadriceps, become stronger and more developed than your hamstring muscles, you may be more likely to injure your hamstring muscles.

 5280 Cryo offers many services that will enhance your recovery and healing process.
 Contact us today to schedule an appointment so that we can best recommend which one of our innovative services fits your needs.
 Our team of experts provides many different options such as A.R.T treatments, functional rehab sessions, massage therapy, Normatec recovery systems, and more.